You may have seen the term TF*IDF being tossed around in the last year or so, but no one could blame you if you haven’t started paying attention yet.

 You need to do a little more math to get both of the measurements involved, that is TF and IDF. but I promise it won’t be difficult.
 Depending on the application, the equations for TF*IDF can get a lot more complicated than the examples I’m using below.

 Simplified or not, you generally don’t want to be caught doing this work by hand if you’re trying to optimize a site.
-These equations will help you understand how TF*IDF functions, but it’s the tools I’m discussing at the end that really open up the potential.
+These equations will help you understand how TF*IDF functions, but it’s the content optimization tools I’m discussing at the end that really open up the potential.